clojure/tools.reader/README.md

   * Added the syntax-quote macro to the public API
 * Release 0.7.2 on Mar 02, 2013
   * Fixed evaling read objects for clojure 1.5
+* Release 0.7.3 on Mar 08, 2013
+  * AOT compile only ExceptionInfo.

 Developer Information
 ========================================